POCKET WATCH Abraham Yver Angolesme Ca. 1675 France

 Signed: Abraham Yver Angolesme

-The spring-driven, 24-hour going movement is constructed between two gilt brass plates, connected by shaped pillars and consists of going and alarm trains.
+The spring-driven, 24-hour going movement of this pocket watch is constructed between two gilt brass plates, connected by shaped pillars and consists of going and alarm trains.
 The going train has a spring barrel, chain fusee and verge escapement with a brass hairspring balance under a pierced and engraved cock.
 The alarm barrel is finely pierced and engraved.
 It is regulated with a blued-steel pointer on a graduated scale.
 Near the balance is a blued-steel worm-wheel arbor with a brass wheel to set up the main spring of the going train.
 The alarm hammer is positioned between the plates.
 The maker has signed the watch on the outer rim of the backplate Abraham Yver Angolesme.

 The engraved silver dial has a Roman chapter with half hour markers.
 In the middle is a large Arabic alarm disc with a sculpted blued-steel pointer on the rim indicating the time.
 In addition there is a large blued-steel hand which can be turned to set the alarm time.
 When the alarm is not used, it can be lined up with the hour pointer giving the illusion of a large hour hand.